UniKey: Partnerships

 In June 2014, UniKey and MIWA Lock Company announced a partnership to offer keyless entry to hotels.
-UniKey has developed a touch-to-open passive keyless entry system to be integrated into MIWA's existing radio-frequency identification hospitality locks.
+UniKey developed a touch-to-open passive keyless entry system to be integrated into MIWA's existing radio-frequency identification hospitality locks.
 The keys are activated through smartphone apps.
 When guests check in through the app, they are sent their room number and the phone is enabled to act as a virtual key.
-Following the MIWA partnership, UniKey is making its way into the commercial access control industry through partnerships with Grosvenor Technologies and Nortek Security & Control.
-The company has also expanded its international reach with a partnership with UK home security company ERA.